-In order for your website to be available on the Internet, it has to be hosted on a server.
+-In order for your website to be available on the Internet, it has to be hosted on a server.
 Web hosting providers are, in fact, companies that let you use a particular space on their servers while providing you with several features that come along with the service you choose.
+Ultimately, your choice of hosting provider influences the speed of your site as well as your rankings in search engines – and, consequently, the overall visibility of your site.

-The 5 types of hosting you can choose from are shared hosting, VPS hosting, dedicated hosting, cloud hosting, and managed a particular.
+The five types of hosting you can choose from are, shared hosting, VPS hosting, dedicated hosting, cloud hosting, and managed a particular.
 Now let’s explain each of them!

 Shared hosting is a type of hosting service that gives you space on a server that you share with other websites.